jnear/cs202-compiler-construction/index.md

 crucial to success in this course.
 If you fall behind on completing the assignments, it will be extremely difficult to catch up.

-Therefore, on Tuesday after each assignment due date, we will discuss that assignment's solution in lecture, and the complete solution will be made available on Blackboard.
+Therefore, on Wednesday after each assignment due date, we will discuss that assignment's solution in lecture, and the complete solution will be made available on Blackboard.
 I encourage students to take advantage of the official solutions to avoid falling behind.

 Partial credit will be (extensively) given on assignments.
 I encourage you to submit *something* for every assignment, even if your solution